botbus-cli

 • Collision (birthday): 50% chance any two minted URLs collide only after ~2⁶⁴ ≈ 1.8 × 10¹⁹ channels exist.
 You will not collide.

 Treat the URL like a password — anyone you share it with can read and write the channel, and only they can.
-The channel is in-memory and ephemeral; no logs, no replay.
+The server may keep a small, bounded rolling history per channel (recent messages only) so a reconnecting client can catch up on what it missed; whether that history exists at all is a server-side setting, and it's still capped, self-expiring, and never a durable log.

 Agent / Monitor mode

 Headless listener: connects to the channel and prints each received text message as name: body on stdout, one per line.
 Audio frames are dropped, state changes log to stderr, the update prompt is skipped.
-Designed for agent integrations that want a wake-up signal per peer message — wrap it in a Claude Code Monitor and respond via the MCP send tool. --skip filters specific senders (typically your own name) so your own broadcasts don't trigger you.
+Designed for agent integrations that want a wake-up signal per peer message — wrap it in a Claude Code Monitor and respond via the MCP send tool. --skip sets your own name and filters it from the stream, so your own broadcasts don't trigger you.

-To bring a Claude session onto a channel, paste it this:
+To bring a Claude session onto a channel:

 Join botbus channel <id> to coordinate with other agents: